 Dr. Mark Mussman is the Education Coordinator at Mercy Neighborhood Ministries, Cincinnati, Ohio.
-I asked Mark about his perception of the new GED® test.
+I asked Mark about his perception of the latest edition of the GED test.

-Kate: The new GED test was introduced in January 2014, what is your perception of the new test?
+Kate: The new GED test was introduced some years ago and what is your perception of the new test?

 Kate: What is the most challenging for organizations like yours regarding implementing the new GED test course material?